 3. WordPress is SEO & Mobile-Friendly

-The term SEO means Search Engine Optimization.
+The term SEO refers to Search Engine Optimization.
 The code behind WordPress is very clean and simple, making it easy for search engines to read and index a site’s content.

-4. WordPress is Safe and Secure
+4. WordPress is Safe & Secure

 As WordPress is popular and is becoming even more so, hackers will more often target it.
-However the makers of WordPress are well aware of hackers and the types of things they try to do, so they team up with security researchers and hosting companies to work towards making WordPress as safe as possible.
+However the makers of WordPress are well aware of hackers and the types of things they try to do, so they team up with security researchers and hosting companies to work towards making it as safe as possible.

 WordPress is an extremely powerful platform to launch almost any website with.
 It is one of the most flexible systems available in the market.
 And of course!
 Bydik.com is powered by WordPress.